BioinformaticsToolsmith/LtrDetector/Readme.md

 # LtrDetector
  LtrDetector is an accurate and efficient software tool for *de-novo* detection of Long Terminal Repeat retro-transposons.
-It is currently available for Unix/Linux/MacOS.
-Academic papers should cite
+It is currently available for Unix/Linux/MacOS. https://www.biorxiv.org/content/early/2018/10/22/448969

 ## Installation